wsdfhjxc/virtual-desktop-bar/KWIN.md

 * `VDB-Event-MoveCurrentDesktopToLeft-After`
 * `VDB-Event-MoveCurrentDesktopToRight-Before`
 * `VDB-Event-MoveCurrentDesktopToRight-After`
+* `VDB-Event-RemoveEmptyDesktops-Before`
+* `VDB-Event-RemoveEmptyDesktops-After`

 They all have a common prefix, an action name and a suffix, being either `Before` or `After`.
 The `Before` suffix tells that the action is going to be performed very soon (in 100 ms), and the `After` suffix tells that the action has been actually performed.
 This should be enough to know what's going to happen, prepare the script and adjust something when a `Before` event is noticed, and do other things when an `After` event is noticed.

+Because you might ask yourself "What am I supposed to do with this bullshit?", particular events have been briefly explained in the next section.
+The code snippet contains some comments that can give you inspiration.

 ### Example of integration
 In order to receive fake input of these keyboard shortcuts within a KWin script, the shortcuts have to be registered with usage of a `registerShortcut` function provided by KWin.
 If your script has support for keyboard shortcuts, you're already familiar with that.
 Anyway, there is no need to specify the actual key combination or anything else, except the shortcut name and a JavaScript callback function.